 - A copy of the organization’s Annual Report (if available).

 - A copy of the organization’s most recent 501(c)(3) and 509(a) IRS ruling letter(s).

 - Written confirmation by an authorized official of your organization that your organization is currently in compliance with all mandatory Federal and State Tax and filing requirements.

 Please note that we do not accept proposals by email.

-Applications are accepted from November 15 to February 15 for consideration at the Spring meeting, and from June 15 to September 15 for the Fall meeting.
 If the 15th falls on a weekend or holiday, the deadline will be the next business day.
-Please note: There is an ongoing review of proposals during the application period; because there is a finite amount of funds budgeted for each grants cycle, you are encouraged to submit your proposal early in the application period.
+There is an ongoing review of proposals during the application period; because there is a finite amount of funds budgeted for each grants cycle, you are strongly encouraged to submit your proposal early in the application period.